How Was China Involved In The Korean War

 The Precursors to Intervention: A Shifting Landscape

 The North Korean leader, Kim Il-sung, a staunch communist, sought to unify the peninsula under his rule.
 He repeatedly sought approval from both Stalin and Mao for a military invasion of the South.
 Initially, Stalin was hesitant, fearing a direct confrontation with the United States.
-However, by early 1950, Stalin had changed his mind, giving Kim the green light, albeit with the understanding that Soviet involvement would be limited.
+That said, by early 1950, Stalin had changed his mind, giving Kim the green light, albeit with the understanding that Soviet involvement would be limited.

 The Outbreak of War and the Escalating Threat